 Lackadaisical scheduling practices leading up to the discharge date could possibly have been prevented.
-There might have been better communication between nurses working together across floors at different times throughout shift hours, instead of just one shift at once.
+There might have been better communication between nurses working together across floors at different times throughout shift hours instead of just one shift at once.

 VAs to Enhance Patient Engagement

 And, in giving patients access to their records, you’ll increase trust and confidence in your practice or institution.
-And by helping patients schedule appointments and pay bills online, you’ll get them out of the waiting room (or off the couch) more quickly.
+By helping patients schedule appointments and pay bills online, you’ll get them out of the waiting room (or off the couch) more quickly.
 This way, they can get back to their lives without suffering any unnecessary stress or hassle.

 When it comes time for your VA agency to choose which providers will have access to these services, make sure that all members of your team are on board before making any such decisions.

 Better Care Coordination

 The ability to access patient data from any location or device can help improve care coordination.
-VAs are able to review and update patient information in real time, which is especially important with patients who frequently change their provider or hospital.
+VAs are able to review and update patient information in real-time, which is especially important with patients who frequently change their provider or hospital.

 - VAs can use technology to make communication between providers more efficient.

-If your organization is looking for ways to boost those three areas, it may be time to start considering utilizing medical VAs.
+If your organization seeks to boost those three areas, it may be time to consider utilizing medical VAs.
 This could be a good solution for you.